pydio/pydio9-beta-docs/docs/client/client_meta_put.rst

 ::

   -h, --help          help for put
-      --key string    Name of the metadata
+  -k, --key string    Name of the metadata
-      --uuid string   Uuid of the node to update (use 'pc data list' or 'pc data read') --val string    Json-encoded string representing the value
+  -u, --uuid string   Uuid of the node to update (use 'pc data list' or 'pc data read') -v, --val string    Json-encoded string representing the value

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~